cljung/B2C-devdiv/1-begin/README.md

 cd AzureAD-B2C-scripts
 import-module .\AzureADB2C-Scripts.psm1
 ```
+If you don't have `git` installed, download it as a zipfile from [here](https://github.com/cljung/AzureAD-B2C-scripts/archive/refs/heads/master.zip).
+If you want to install `git`, go to this [link](https://git-scm.com/download/win).

 Then you need to complete the install.
 It is described in the other repo, but the steps are repeated here.

 ```powershell